 There were 2,282 applications for Business/EIDL loans in Butte, Shasta, Lake, Los Angeles and Ventura counties.
 Of the applications in those five counties, 70 percent had verified loss in Butte, Lake, Shasta, Los Angeles, and Ventura counties as of March 9, 2020.
 Of these, 72 percent were in Butte County, 17 percent in Los Angeles County, 6 percent in Shasta County, 3 percent in Ventura County, and 1 percent in Lake County.
 In Butte County, 31 percent of applications were approved, 25 percent were declined, and 44 percent were withdrawn.
 For Los Angeles County, 31 percent were approved, 37 percent declined, and 32 percent withdrawn.
-In Shasta County, 39 percent were approved, 39 percent declined, and 24 percent withdrawn.
+In Shasta County, 39 percent were approved, 39 percent declined, and 22 percent withdrawn.
+In Ventura County 55 percent were approved, 21 percent declined, and 24 percent withdrawn.
 For Lake County, 15 percent were approved, 70 percent were declined, and 15 percent withdrawn.
 Common reasons for business loans to be declined by SBA include the same criteria as conventional lenders: poor credit, concerns over the debt to equity ratio, insufficient collateral, concerns over the business' ability to earn money and repay the loan due to the industry or business track record.